I came across some discussion on motor timing and thought I should document it after some researching.

 Motor timing depends on induction a lot, and induction also depends on many factors such as the loads (current), coil resistance, coil number of turns and so on.
 Different motor will have different induction time, and therefore require different timing.

-In some ESC’s there are “auto-timing” which detects and decides for you what motor timing to use (such as KISS ESC).
+In some ESC’s there are “auto-timing” (or adaptive timing) which detects and decides for you what motor timing to use (such as KISS ESC).
 While in BLHeli, the user has to choose a motor timing (default is medium).
 Currently, There is no conclusive data that shows whether auto-timing or fixed-timing is better.

 What makes ESC run faster